Yasasvi9/RV32I-RISCV-Processor/README.md

 ## License

-This project is licensed under the MIT License or another license of your choice.
+This project is licensed under .

 ## Acknowledgments